Robust Trust

 \begin{definition} $\sigma\sim(\sigmah(m))_{m\in \M}$ is a trust region strategy (TRS) if there exists a compact set $T\subset\Delta(\Omega)$ such that \begin{enumerate} \item if $m\in T,$ $\sigmah(m)$ is Bayes-optimal for $m$, \item if $m\notin T,$ $\sigmah(m)$ is Bayes-optimal for $P(m)$, where $P(m)\in\arg\max_{m' \in T}\, U(\sigmah(m'),m).$ \end{enumerate} \end{definition}

-Intuitively, under a TRS, the agent treats messages $m$ reported within the trust region $T$ ``at face value,'' i.e., she takes an optimal action treating $m$ as her correct posterior about the state.
-If a message $m$ does not belong to the trust region $T$, the agent maps $m$ to the trust region by acting \textit{as if} her belief about the state were $P(m)\in T$; $P(m)$ is chosen to maximize---over all beliefs in the trust region---the agent's expected payoff under distribution $m$ when the action is taken to be optimal for $P(m).$
+Intuitively, under a TRS, the agent treats messages $m$ reported within the trust region $T$ ``at face value,'' i.e., she takes an optimal action treating $m$ as her correct interim belief about the state.
+If a message $m$ does not belong to the trust region $T$, the agent maps $m$ to the trust region by acting \textit{as if} her interim belief were $P(m)\in T$.
+The point $P(m)$ is chosen to maximize, over all beliefs in the trust region, the agent's expected payoff under distribution $m$ when the action is taken to be optimal for $P(m).$